awsdocs/amazon-forecast-developer-guide/doc_source/getting-started.md

 For this exercise, you use the dataset to train a predictor, and then predict the hourly electricity usage by client\.

-You can use either the Amazon Forecast console or the AWS Command Line Interface \(AWS CLI\) for this exercise\.
+You can use either the Forecast console or the AWS Command Line Interface \(AWS CLI\) for this exercise\.
 Pay attention to the default regions of the Amazon Forecast console, the AWS CLI, and the Amazon Forecast SDKs, as Amazon Forecast resources are not shared across regions\.

 **Important**
 Before you begin, make sure that you have an AWS account and have installed the AWS CLI\.
 For more information, see [Setting Up](setup.md)\.
 We also recommend that you review [How Amazon Forecast Works](how-it-works.md)\.